 Creation: Arno Schuitemaker

-Performers: Ivan Ugrin, Ahmed El Gendy, Emilia Saavedra, Frederik Kaijser, Rebecca Collins, Clotilde Capelletti, Jim Buskens, Paolo Yao
+Performers: Ivan Ugrin, Ahmed El Gendy, Emilia Saavedra, Frederik Kaijser, Rex Collins, Clotilde Cappelletti, Jim Buskens, Paolo Yao, and Lucas Devroe (understudy)

 Dramaturgy: Guy Cools